-Accounting 173 Microsoft Dynamics for Managerial Accounting
+Accounting 173 Microsoft Dynamics for Project Management and Control

-Hands-on training in the use of Microsoft Dynamics integrated software covering setup and transaction processing for inventory control, job cost control, and modules pertaining to other aspects of operational and financial planning, including an introduction to Enterprise Resource Planning and Management.
+Hands-on training in the use of Microsoft Dynamics integrated software covering project planning and monitoring.
+Covers project management from both an operational and financial perspective.
+Includes an introduction to Enterprise Resource Planning and Management.
 Suggested preparation: completion of or current enrollment in Accounting 102.